diagrams/diagrams-doc/doc/arrow.rst

 goes from the point `(0,0)`:math: to `(-1,0)`:math:.
 This is indeed a concave arc with origin at `(0,0)`:math:.
-Now suppose we want to connect points `(0,0)`:math: and `(1,0)`:math: we attach  the arrow head and tail and rotate the arrow about it's origin at `(0,0)`:math: unitl the tip of the head is touching `(1,0)`:math:.
+Now suppose we want to connect points `(0,0)`:math: and `(1,0)`:math: we attach the arrow head and tail and rotate the arrow about its origin at `(0,0)`:math: until the tip of the head is touching `(1,0)`:math:.
 This rotation flips the
 arrow making it convex.